-The Rural Art Mentorship Program (RAMP) is a ten-month mentorship for up to five visual artists from the Eastman Region.
-Led by professional painter Brenna George.
-At its conclusion, the program will culminate into a final exhibition at the Art Gallery of Southwestern Manitoba.
+The Rural Art Mentorship Program (RAMP) is a ten-month mentorship for up to five emerging professional visual artists from the Eastman Region.
+Led by professional painter Brenna George RAMP is a four-weekend intensive with studio visits is designed specifically to meet the needs of rural visual artists in Manitoba.
+The program will culminate in a final exhibition at the Art Gallery of Southwestern Manitoba’s community gallery.

-• The sharing of ideas and feedback from the mentor and the group, providing the artist with a framework for critique.
+• The sharing of ideas and feedback from the mentor and the group, providing the artist with framework for critique.

-• Producing a body of work.
+• Encouragement to produce a body of work.

-• Community; connecting and building relationships among visual artists in the Eastman region.
+• Community—connecting and building relationships among visual artists in the Eastman region.

 • An ongoing relationship with a professional practitioner.

 • Exposure to new techniques, mediums and concepts.

 • Resources to help evolve participants’ art practices.

 • Advice on building an artist website and how social media can advance a practice.